frochet/jobUCL2013/QCM/lan/Qcm-lan-1.rst

 - The layer may deliver fewer bits to the receiver than the number of bits sent by the sender

-- A packet with a length greater than 1518 bytes.

-- A packet with a length smaller than 64 bytes.

 .. class:: negative